aidanboop/data1201/lab10/questions.md

 # Questions for Post-Lab Assignment 10!

 ### Question 6: After the last step, some columns are empty.
 (You can check by text faceting a column) Why?
 What do you think we can do to fix it?
+Because they are not synced with the clustered data, therefore the do not show when presented with 5-10 data points.
+Maybe we can figure out how to split clustered data into seperate sub-catagories.